mwoodwilson/whoknowsball-frontend/README.md

 ## The Problem

-In every group chat, sports bar, and/or comment section among sports fans, there exists (in one form or another) discussions that can be reduced down to the same core question: who actually "knows ball"?
-A term of endearment, "knowing ball" has evolved into a universally understood term amongst young adult sports fans to describe someone with a superior grasp of sports analytics, strategy, and history, and they employ this knowledge to effectively predict outcomes of games.
-This has understandably led to sports betting being a loosely quantifiable method of measuring "ball knowledge", with bettors pointing to metrics like ROI and win/loss ratios as proof of their ball knowledge.
+In every group chat, sports bar, or comment section among sports fans, the same debate plays out that can essentially be reduced down to one core question: who actually "knows ball"?

+"Knowing ball" is universal shorthand amongst sports fans used to describe someone with a superior grasp of sports analytics, strategy, and history, using this knowledge to effectively predict outcomes.
+Naturally, sports betting has become a proxy to prove "ball knowledge", with bettors pointing to metrics like ROI and win/loss ratios as proof of their ball knowledge.

-An issue arises though as betting apps track money, and **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or can sweat a wild ten leg parlay through OT in Sunday Night Football.
+The issue, though, is that betting apps track money, and **money doesn't singularly measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently finds value in underdogs, or can sweat a wild ten leg parlay through OT in Sunday Night Football.

-There's currently no standardized way to measure sports betting intelligence, leaving a sizable market gap for a more universal method of quantifying "ball knowledge" among a passionate, engaged audience of sports fans.
+There's currently no standardized, comprehensive metric available to measure sports betting intelligence, leaving a sizable market gap among a passionate, engaged audience of sports fans.
 Until now.

 ---

 ## The Solution

-WhoKnowsBall is a no-cost, competitive sports betting app built around a proprietary metric called **Ball Knowing Score (BKS)**, a 0-100 rating that quantifies betting skill, not just bankroll size or frequency.
-A first of it's kind, Ball Knowing Score effectively (and finally) answers the question: Who knows ball?
+WhoKnowsBall is a no-cost, competitive sports betting app built around a proprietary metric called **Ball Knowing Score (BKS)**, a 0-100 rating that quantifies betting skill (not just bankroll size or frequency).
+A first of it's kind, Ball Knowing Score effectively (and finally) answers the question: "Who knows ball?"

-The BKS algorithm evaluates bets across multiple dimensions:
+The **BKS algorithm** evaluates bets across multiple dimensions:

 | Dimension | What It Measures |
 |-----------|------------------|